nemonik/drone/README.md

 ## Why?

-The [drone/drone container image you pull from Docker Hub]( https://hub.docker.com/r/drone/drone) is the Enterprise Edition and without a license is free for a trial period of 5000 builds after which you will need to seek to obtain a license via their [website](https://drone.io/enterprise).
+The [drone/drone container image you pull from Docker Hub]( https://hub.docker.com/r/drone/drone) is the Enterprise Edition and without a license is free for a trial period of 5000 builds after which you will need to obtain a license via their [website](https://drone.io/enterprise).

 As per <https://docs.drone.io/enterprise/#what-is-the-difference-between-open-source-and-enterprise>, the Drone Enterprise Edition is free for organizations with under $1 million US dollars in annual gross revenue and less than $5 million in debt or equity funding.